-The Connecticut Tigers of Norwich, Connecticut, played an even ten years in the New York-Penn League.
+The Connecticut Tigers of Norwich, Connecticut, played for an even ten years in the New York-Penn League.
 For every year within the Teens decade, they served as Class A-Short Season affiliate of the Detroit Tigers.

 The C-Tigers began following the 2009 season, when the Double-A Eastern League’s Connecticut Defenders left behind Norwich’s Dodd Stadium and moved to Virginia, where they play today as the Richmond Flying Squirrels.
 The stadium did not stay empty for long, and in that same off-season, the New York-Penn League’s Oneonta Tigers were moved to Norwich.
 They kept the COTOB nickname and entered the 2010 season as the Connecticut Tigers.